gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 .# Abstract

-This specification defines a new claim that allow assertions over known claims.
+This specification defines a new claim that allows assertions over known claims.

 {mainmatter}

 # Introduction {#Introduction}

-In order to avoid unnecessary leak of information the answer to some claims may be only a boolean verifying the claim instead of returning the actual value.
+In order to avoid unnecessary leak of information, the answer to some claims may be only a boolean verifying the claim instead of returning the actual value.

-The content of the response for this claim request MUST be an object with a list of objects (one per claim) indicating the result of the verification.

 Section 5.5.1 of the OpenID Connect specification [@!OIDC] defines a query syntax that allows for the member `value` of the claim being requested to be a JSON object with additional information/constraints on the claim.
 For doing so it defines three members (essential, value and values) with special query meanings and allows for other special members to be defined (while stating that any members that are not understood must be ignored).